SuperRonan/RayTracingFull/README.md

 --------Important files--------

 main.cpp:
-- Select the scene, and other settings
+- Select the scene, and other settings (shadows, sub sampling, ...)

 Scene.h:
 - Rendering of the scene (compute, sendRay, phong (different versions))